-- Lost Wages (both past and future): Commonly those who experience brain injuries are unable to work, particularly right after the incident.
+Lost Wages (both past and future): Commonly those who experience brain injuries are unable to work, particularly right after the incident.
 You may be entitled to compensation for the wages you lost while recovering from your injury.
 Some who suffer from TBI will be unable to work in the same capacity in the future.
-These injuries are devastating.
 If this is the case, you may be eligible to be compensated for the future wages you will be unable to earn.
 Legally, this is known as diminished capacity.

 Get Legal Help to Move Forward After a Traumatic Brain Injury

 Appreciating how the legal process works in Georgia with respect to TBI and personal injury cases can help you establish realistic expectations.
 Certain steps must be taken, and the proceedings can be lengthy.
 While it can be extremely difficult, patience is key.
 The Stoddard Firm brain injury attorneys will work to make the experience as easy as possible.

 Once we have determined that your claim is valid and that your TBI was the result of the negligence of another person, we will begin to work on your behalf.